koalalorenzo/blog/content/posts/202201-making-hugo-fast-and-light/index.md

 [Mermaid](https://mermaid-js.github.io/mermaid/#/) only if the page uses it.

-To improve the loading speed, I have decided to [preload the js bundle](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types/preload) so that the Browser can fetch it slightly before the js code is actually defined and used.
-This improves speed since the minimized bundle, changes between some pages.
+To improve the loading speed, I have decided to [preload the js bundle](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types/preload) so that the browser can fetch it slightly before the js code is actually defined and used.
+This improves speed since the minimized bundle changes between some pages.

 This is a useful snippet to bundle and minimize JS: